Objects can be aligned on the page accurately using the Alignment commands.

 On the Layers panel, click Edit All Layers.

 When enabled, alignment handles appear as you drag objects, allowing you to place them precisely by lining them up in accordance with other objects in your document.
-Alignment handles are especially useful for aligning the edges or centers of multiple selected objects to another page object or guide.
+Alignment handles are especially useful for aligning the edges or centres of multiple selected objects to another page object or guide.

 To add alignment handles to a selection: